★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Here’s what actually happens:

-In many homes, mold growth can begin within 1–2 days if materials stay damp.
+In many homes, mould growth can begin within 1–2 days if materials stay damp.
 Once it’s in insulation or behind plasterboard, it can spread without being obvious.

 Timber damage gets expensive